denisecase/MandArt/MandArt.docc/B2-Color.md

 ## Overview

-In section 2.Color you get to pick the the colors to be used in the picture and see if the gradient between adjoining colors looks good to you.
+In Tab "2.
+Color" you get to pick the the colors to be used in the picture and see if the gradient between adjoining colors looks good to you.

 ## Discussion